wagtail/wagtail/docs/getting_started/tutorial.md

 Wagtail supports Python 3.7, 3.8, 3.9 and 3.10.

-To check whether you have an appropriate version of Python 3:
+To check the current version of python currently installed on your machine, run the command bellow:

 ```console
 $ python3 --version